 Menstruating Women and Deity Worship

 Feminists have been vocal about menstruating women not given the opportunity for deity worship in many temples or even at home.
 They termed this patriarchal oppression against them.
 Vedic gurus, however, are very clear about this.
 Anyone in an unclean manner can’t perform deity worship.
 Since the menstrual flow is continuous, and can’t be predicted, women are prohibited deity worship during that time.
 Similarly, any man who touched such a woman or who is not properly bathed and cleaned can’t perform deity worship.
-You may also know that a man (Brahmin) can’t do puja if he is cut and bleeding and similarly there can’t be any animal sacrifice to god if the animal is hurt in any manner So anything that is oozing blood from anywhere is considered impure and can’t be involved in deity worship.
+You may also know that a man (Brahmin) can’t do puja if he has a cut and bleeding and similarly there can’t be any animal sacrifice to god if the animal is woozing blood from anywhere.
+So anything that is oozing blood from anywhere is considered impure and can’t be involved in deity worship.
 So, we find there is no discrimination against women by stopping them from deity worship during menstruation.

 Vedic society had also some exception where they allowed menstruating women for deity worship in their homes when no one else was available.
 But Vedic gurus also caution that this can be done only in extreme situations when no one else is available in the family because ‘deity worship must go on.
 Gurus also caution about not doing so in any temple.’
 The underlying assumption here is, temples must have an alternate priest present at all times.
 In traditional society, the joint families always had many women to perform all duties and hence menstruating women had complete rest from all duties (including cooking).
 In one speech, one Hindu guru said, if needed even children in the home can perform duties such as cooking and the menstruating woman should be given her space.
 Today, feminists say that was oppression for women when in reality it was actually good for them.